-The ONE VOICE approach teaches health care professionals how to create a less-threatening environment for children during medical procedures.
+Using the ONE VOICE approach, we can teach health care professionals how to create a less-threatening environment for children during medical procedures.
 The ONE VOICE acronym uses each letter to help professionals create a more kid-friendly environment....

 One voice should be heard during procedure

 Educate patient before the procedure about what is going to happen

 Validate child with words

 Choose appropriate distraction to be used